YouTube is not messing around.

 You can use this app to record the raw footage needed for your ad.
 Of course, you could also just record the footage using your phone’s built in camera app.

-The benefit of the Directr app, however, is that it provides you with some storyboarded templates.
+The benefit of the Directr app, however, is that it provides you with some storyboarded templates and allows various video player formats to read it, making video view easier for your followers in YouTube and other social media avenues.

 Directr also makes it easy to upload your videos to YouTube.